CSCAR/workshop-stata-intro/stata_markdown/05-data-manipulation.md

 <</dd_do>>
 ~~~~

 The `list` commands conditions on `cheap == 1` because again, the conditional statement will return 1 for true and 0 for false.
-So we see three cheap
+We see 6 cheap cars;
-cars, two with low cost and one with low maintenance.
+the Chevette and Zephyr are cheap because of their cost, whereas the other four cars are cheap because of the maintenance costs.

-^#^^#^^#^ Hidden variables
+^#^^#^^#^ System Variables

-The name "hidden variables" may be slightly more dramatic than need be.
-In Stata, under the [One Data][one data] principal, any information in the
+In Stata, under the [One Data][one data] principal, any information in the data^[We'll see some exceptions to this in the
-data^[We'll see some exceptions to this in the [programming](programming-advanced-features.html) section.] must be in a variable.
-This includes the so
+[programming](programming-advanced-features.html) section.] must be in a variable.
+This includes the System Variables of `_n` and `_N`.
+You can
-called "hidden variables" of `_n` and `_N`.
-You can imagine that each row of your data has two additional columns of data, one for `_n` and one for
+imagine that every data st you ever open has two additional columns of data, one for `_n` and one for `_N`.
-`_N`.

-`_n` represents the row number currently.
-Currently, meaning if the data is re-sorted, `_n` can change.
+`_n` represents the row number, currently.
+"Currently" means if the data is re-sorted, `_n` can change.

 `_N` represents the total number of rows in the data, hence this is the same for every row.
 Again, if the data changes (e.g. you [drop][discarding
 data] some data) then `_N` may be updated.

-While you cannot access these hidden variables normally, you can use them in generating variables or conditional statements.
-For example, we've seen
+While you cannot access these System Variables normally (e.g. they don't appear in the Data Browser), you can use them in generating variables or
-that `list` can use `in` to restrict the rows it outputs, and we've seen that it can use `if` to choose conditionally.
+conditional statements.
+For example, we've seen that `list` can use `in` to restrict the rows it outputs, and we've seen that it can use `if` to
+choose conditionally.
 We can combine these:

 ~~~~
 <<dd_do>>